Global Industrial (GIC)

 10. Return on Invested Capital (ROIC)

-Although Global Industrial hasn’t been the highest-quality company lately because of its poor bottom-line (EPS) performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 37.5%, splendid for an industrials business.
+Although Global Industrial hasn’t been the highest-quality company lately, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 34.4%, splendid for an industrials business.

 Global Industrial Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Global Industrial’s ROIC has decreased significantly over the last few years.
+Over the last few years, Global Industrial’s ROIC has unfortunately decreased significantly.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment